Skip to content

 But we don’t always eat as healthy as we should, and the nutrient density of foods is not what it used to be.
 This is why supplementation can be an important part of overall health.
 Pregnancy poses some unique situations, which calls for a prenatal multivitamin and other nutrients per your doctor’s recommendation.

 From a general public health perspective, US government agencies recommend the micronutrients iron, calcium, vitamin D, and folate.
-However, among doctors who practice integrative medicine and naturopathic medicine, as I do, we look at a wider range of nutrients because as the baby is developing, it takes a lot of nutrients from the mother’s body to use during this amazing growth period.
-This can leave the mother depleted.
+However, doctors who practice integrative medicine and naturopathic medicine look at a wider range of nutrients.

-This is why I always recommend a prenatal vitamin, prenatal fish oil, and probiotics to pregnant women.
-I also ensure the mom gets appropriate choline, zinc, magnesium, and methyl folate amounts.
+This is why we always recommend a prenatal vitamin, prenatal DHA, and probiotics to pregnant women.
+I also ensure the mom gets appropriate choline, zinc, magnesium, and folate amounts.

-Methyl folate is one of the most important vitamins when it comes to making sure that mamas have an optimal nutritional profile.
+Methylfolate is one of the most important vitamins when it comes to making sure that mamas have a healthy nutritional profile.
 Folate is important in the development of the neural tube, brain development, and DNA synthesis for the baby.

-While the US government recommends 400mg, I tend to go higher with 800 mg because around 50% of the population has some form of a mutation with the MTHFR pathway, which affects the mother’s ability to metabolize folate.
+Approximately 60% of the population has some form of a genetic variation with the MTHFR pathway, which affects the mother’s ability to metabolize folate.
 This is why methylated folate is the preferred form of folate, especially while pregnant or in child-bearing years.
 If the MTHFR pathway does not get the right type of folate in the right form, the baby is not getting all the folate it needs for development (see below).
-This is why I recommend a higher dose of prenatal vitamins.

-The MTHFR Pathway and Testing for the MTHFR Gene Mutation
+The MTHFR pathway and testing for the MTHFR gene variance

-Your doctor may request a genomic test to determine if your MTHFR pathway is functioning optimally.
+Your doctor may request a genomic test to determine if your MTHFR pathway is functioning at its best.
 It’s a saliva swab, similar to what you do in a genealogy test to find out your ancestry.
 You simply spit in the tube; that data will tell you how well your MTHFR pathway functions.

 All humans have gene 5-methyltetrahydrofolate or better known as MTHFR.
 It is one of the regulatory enzymes involved in folate metabolism.
 An MTHFR deficiency is the most common determinant of serum folate and homocysteine status.
-Some women who test positive for the MTHFR mutated gene are at greater risk for preeclampsia, miscarriages, and neural tube defects in their babies.
+Some women who test positive for the MTHFR mutated gene are at greater risk for negative outcomes.
 If a mother is positive for the MTHFR variant, her homocysteine levels may be high, called hyperhomocysteinemia, and her folate levels may be low.

 Folate is responsible for making red blood cells and DNA and repairing DNA.
 These are critical elements to your health and your baby’s development.
 However, the body cannot break down folate with the MTHFR variant.
 This is why it is best to take methyl folate, which is easier for the body to absorb and use.